-Post-Traumatic Stress Disorder—Therapists in Peachtree City, GA
+Post-Traumatic Stress Disorder—Therapists and Psychologists in Peachtree City, GA

 Sebastian walked onto the subway car relaxed and ready for the ride home.
 After a few stops, the car was full, and his back was pinned against the wall.
 Sebastian felt the fear rise within him, and at the next stop, he took action.
 Sebastian hopped off the subway and ran home instead.
 A few months earlier, Sebastian had been in a warzone.
 He served his country and had returned home safely.
 The only problem was, Sebastian did not feel safe.
 He repeatedly had panic attacks in small spaces.
 When talking with a mental health professional, Sebastian came to understand that he was fighting Post-Traumatic Stress Disorder (PTSD).
 He sought treatment, and he told his story to Vanity Fair so that others can come to know how to recognize PTSD and seek help for it.